-Having seen the bill of indictment no. 7/2010 against the accused Agboola Remilekun Kamorudeen wherein he was charged with:
+Having seen the bill of indictment no. 29/2010 against the accused Bunch Onyemachi Nnaka wherein he was charged with:

-1) After the Attorney General premised in the First Count of the Bill of Indictment that on the twenty second (22nd) day of August of the year two thousand and eight (2008) and during the previous days AGBOOLA REMILEKUN KAMORUDEEN decided to start dealing, offering, supplying and exporting drugs illegally into the Maltese Islands in agreement with others.
+1) After the Attorney General premised in the First Count of the Bill of Indictment that on the first (1st) day of September of the year two thousand and nine (2009) and during the previous weeks BUNCH ONYEMACHI NNAKA decided to start dealing, offering, supplying and exporting drugs illegally into the Maltese Islands in agreement with others.

-In fact on the dates abovementioned, the accused conspired and agreed with other persons, namely a certain Jad and another person, to illegally deal in and export from Belgium to the Maltese Islands a quantity of the drug cocaine (497.2 grams).
-AGBOOLA REMILEKUN KAMORUDEEN agreed with his two friends also about the route (Brussels, Belgium to Malta) and/or packing and/or means of concealment (body packing of capsules filled with the drug cocaine) and/or the means of transport (air travel) which was to be used in order for this quantity of drugs to be illegally brought and imported into Malta and this in order for the said drugs to be eventually dealt with illegally within the Maltese Islands.
-For this task the accused was to receive a monetary compensation of one thousand two hundred Euros (€1,200).
-AGBOOLA REMILEKUN KAMORUDEEN agreed and planned with these two persons that in Malta he would temporarily reside at the Soreda Hotel, Qawra and eventually deliver the said drugs to the person who called him on his mobile phone for their eventual trafficking and distribution in the Maltese Islands.
-In execution of these pre-concerted plans AGBOOLA REMILEKUN KAMORUDEEN agreed to provide all the necessary assistance for this illegal activity to take place, which activity causes untold harm to Maltese society and an illegal financial gain to the accused, which financial gain was also at the basis of this conspiracy.
+In fact on the dates abovementioned, the accused BUNCH ONYEMACHI NNAKA conspired and agreed with another person, a certain Alex, to illegally deal in and export from Belgium to the Maltese Islands a quantity of the drug heroin (985.95 grams).
+The accused agreed with Alex also about the route (Brussels, Belgium to Malta) and/or packing and/or means of concealment (body packing of capsules filled with the drug heroin) and/or the means of transport (air travel) which was to be used in order for this quantity of drugs to be illegally brought and imported into Malta and this in order for the said drugs to be eventually dealt with illegally within the Maltese trafficking and distribution in the Maltese Islands.
+In execution of these pre-concerted plans the accused agreed to provide all the necessary assistance for this illegal activity to take place, which activity causes untold harm to Maltese society and an illegal financial gain to the accused, which financial gain was at the basis of this conspiracy.